Ravi0Sharma/GitStore/README.md

 ## GitStore

-GitStore is a lightweight version control system inspired by Git, implementing core features such as commits, branching and merging.
-It includes a command-line interface and a custom-built embedded database designed specifically for managing version control metadata and history.
+GitStore is a lightweight version control system inspired by Git, with core features such as commits, branching and merging.Plus a command-line interface and a custom-built embedded database for managing version control metadata and history.